-We love our tapas, and probably a bit disappointed that the term is becoming a bit diluted with the use for anything small.
+We love our tapas, and probably and remain a bit disappointed that the term is becoming a diluted with the use for anything small.
 Small plates does not equal tapas.
-Tapas are these marvelous plated dishes from Spain and basically snacks and appetizers.
-Since dinner can be served as late as midnight in this country, you might find yourself bar hopping and sampling a few items from probably a dozen different tapas the bar has on hand that evening.
+Tapas are these marvelous plated dishes from Spain, and are basically snacks and small meals.
+Since dinner can be served as late as midnight in Spain, you might find yourself bar hopping and sampling a few items from an array of tapas the bar has on hand that evening.

-Most likely you will be served several styles of olives, breads, a bit of slow cooked beef, battered squid, sausages or a tortilla de patatas .
-Actually the more you drink the better the tapas become.
+Most likely you will be served several styles of olives, breads, a bit of slow cooked beef, battered squid, sausages or a tortilla de patatas.
+The more you drink the better the tapas become.

+One of pur favorites is the RTortilla Espanola.
 The tortilla can actually come in several varieties; the most common is basically a frittata with potatoes.
-However, the tortillas could have vegetables or chorizo.
-This would be called a tortilla paisana.
+However, the tortillas could be made with vegetables or chorizo.
+The latter would be called a tortilla paisana.

-Our absolute favorite tapas restaurant in Dallas is Si Tapas, which is very close to State and Allen near Uptown.
-Walking in the restaurant you magically transport to Spain, or at least feel like you have.
+Si Tapas is very close to State and Allen near Uptown.
+Walking through the restaurant you are magically transported to Spain, or at least feel like you have.
 No passport required.
 The menu is quite extensive, and they have a terrific Spanish wine list as well as sangrias.